 Benefits Of Using This Recipe

 Tea tree oil is renowned for the soothing effect it has on the scalp.
 This is due to its anti-inflammatory and anti-microbial properties (2).
 It is the perfect solution for dandruff, especially for people with oily hair.
-It unclogs the hair follicles and improves blood circulation, which aids healthy hair growth.
+It unclogs the hair follicles and improves blood circulation, which aids healthy hair growth and may support hair regeneration.
 Combining tea tree oil with the moisturizing properties of coconut oil will give you the perfect deep conditioning treatment that also helps maintain the health of your scalp.

 While buying your ingredients, ensure that you get organic cold-pressed coconut oil as it contains more nutrients than oils that have been extracted with heat.